 Summer of '42 (1971)

-Narrator: I was never to see her again.
+Narrator: [voice-over] I was never to see her again.
 Nor was I ever to learn what became of her.
 We were different then.
 Kids were different.
 It took us longer to understand the things we felt.
 Life is made up of small comings and goings.
 And for everything we take with us, there is something that we leave behind.
 In the summer of '42, we raided the Coast Guard station four times, we saw five movies, and had nine days of rain.
 Benji broke his watch, Oscy gave up the harmonica, and in a very special way, I lost Hermie forever.

 Dorothy: [in a letter] Dear Hermie: I must go home now.
 I'm sure you'll understand.
 There's much I have to do.
 I won't try and explain what happened last night because I know that, in time, you'll find a proper way in which to remember it.
 What I will do is remember you.
 And I pray that you be spared all senseless tragedies.
 I wish you good things, Hermie.
 Only good things.
 Always, Dorothy.

 Oscy: Not even the BEST of friends go halfsies on a rubber

 [the three boys are gawking at a medical journal about sex]

 Oscy: Now listen!
 Before I saw these pictures, I didn't think it was possible, either.
 But these are pictures, Benjie, pictures!
 These aren't drawings!
 I've seen those drawings!
 These are pictures!

 Dorothy: Oh, you drink coffee, don't you?

 Hermie: [trying to sound like an adult] ...
 I consume a couple of cups a day.